 For the Monthly Prepayment Plan, the Weekly Prepayment Plan, the Special Payment Plan, the Credit Extension Plan, and the Weekly Payment Plan, a late payment fee will be assessed if the Shipper’s payment is not received by UPS by the invoice due date.
 Except as otherwise stated below, the late payment fee will equal six percent (6%) of the total past due balance of the Shipper’s invoice (including without limitation any previously assessed but unpaid late payment fees).From the UPS service guide

 FedEx late fees and UPS late fees are issues for many small parcel shippers.
 Make sure your accounts receivable departments pay attention to these guidelines.
-Refund Retriever can also help, our reports and analytics can identify these charges on a weekly basis.
+Refund Retriever can also help.
+Our reports and analytics can identify these charges weekly.